 The University of Guelph-Humber Soka Education Research Centre on Global Citizenship (SERC-GC)

 The Soka Education Research Centre on Global Citizenship offers students an opportunity to be part of a small research group comprised of UofGH students and faculty who are interested in the philosophy of Soka education and global citizenship.
-SERC-GC is directed by Dr. Paul Sherman, Program Head, Family & Community Social Services.
+SERC-GC is directed by Dr. Paul Sherman, Program Head, Community Social Services.
 Students selected to become members of this initiative are recognized as Research Assistants.

 Dialogue & Research

 The members of SERC-GC meet on a routine basis throughout the Fall and Winter semesters to dialogue about Soka education and global citizenship, and to develop ideas for conducting research, with potential for conference presentation and journal publication.
 SERC-GC members travel on a field trip in February to Soka University of America in Los Angeles to participate in their annual Soka Education Conference.

 The initial research project of SERC-GC was a study of higher education teacher perspectives on experiential learning, framed within the Soka (value creating) education theory.
 Working within the framework of Makiguchi’s Theory of Value, the concepts of beauty, gain, and good were explored in relation to teachers’ perceived value and outcomes of experiential learning courses delivered at UofGH.
 The research results were presented by the SERC-GC students at Soka University of America’s 2019 Soka Education conference, and by SERC-GC faculty members at the University of Guelph’s Perspectives on Experiential Learning conference (April 2019) and the Association of American Colleges and Universities Global Citizenship conference (October 2019).